conrog/palindrome/README.md

 A _palindrome_ is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.

-The solution to the function returns the boolean value true if a given string is a palindrome else it will return false.
+The given function returns the boolean value true if a given string is a palindrome else it will return false.

 # Technology Used